ncats/SARS-CoV-2-Dose-Response/Seroconversion-and-Fever-Dose-Response-for-Gamma-and-WA-1-Variants.md

     the original publication)
 -   The seroconversion D50 is significantly lower than the fever D50 for the Gamma a strain as well
--   The seroconverstion D50 is signficantly lower for Gamma than for WA-1
+-   The seroconversion D50 is significantly lower for Gamma than for WA-1
 -   The fever D50 is not significantly different for Gamma than for WA-1
 -   The shedding D50 is significantly different for Gamma than for WA-1